Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Acknowledgments

 The authors are grateful to Dr. Qiyang Han for insightful discussions on the proof of Proposition 1.
 We also thank Ziang Fu and Fan Liu for their contributions to the initial implementation of the methods and assistance with the simulations.
-The research of Z. Guo and Z. Wang was partly supported by the NSF grant DMS 2015373 and NIH grants R01GM140463 and R01LM013614.
+A large proportion of this research was conducted when Z. Guo was the associate professor at Rutgers University and when Y. Hu was a postdoc at EPFL and ETH Zurich.
+During this period, the research of Z. Guo and Z. Wang was partly supported by the NSF grant DMS 2015373 and NIH grants R01GM140463 and R01LM013614.
 Y. Hu was supported by NCCR Automation, funded by the Swiss National Science Foundation (grant number 51NF40$\_$225155).